Chapter 8 : Suspect

 Edward came and sat down across from me.
 I avoided his eyes because I knew how easily he could see right through me.
 I didn’t want to reveal the thoughts that were still tumbling around inside me.
 I found myself making another wish as I followed the age lines.
 A wish for clarity in a dark world where there was none to be had.

 Dad always said that violence of any kind was morally wrong.
 That nothing should ever be figured out at the end of a fist.
 He told me that after a fight I had in primary school where I attacked a girl for calling me weird.
-To be fair, I had turned her hair purple accidently once and always made her pencils disappear.
+To be fair, I had once turned her hair purple, accidently of course, and her pencils always seem to disappear when I was around.
 I had no idea what I was doing at the time, only that this girl was the bane of my existence.
-But dad showed that in every aspect of his life.
+But Dad showed that in every aspect of his life.
 No matter what annoyance was in his way I had never seen him raise a fist or even raise his voice my whole life.

 And you want to know what?
 He was happy.